kostaspl/stratagem_collatz_sequences/README.md

 A significant issue is the synchronization needed for the shared cache.
 Fine-grained locks could help with that.

-Or we could consider using a C extension.
+Otherwise, we could consider using a C extension.
 A draft implementation in pure C (with no optimizations or caching) took around 0.5 sec for `n_max = 1000000`!